|A Walking Guide to the Massif de la Chartreuse|

 This site uses XHTML and makes extensive use of Cascading Style Sheets, and hence assumes a reasonably modern browser.
 The site has been checked for compatibility with MS IE V5.0 and later; Opera V6 and later; Netscape V6 and later; Mozilla 1.3 and later; Google Chrome 1.0 and later; and Safari 3.2 and later - all under MS Windows.

-I would like to thank Dave Checkley and Peter Monk for the use of their underground photographs taken in the Grotte Chevalier, the Guiers Vif, the Trou du Glaz, and the Guiers Mort, and also for their company in those caves.
+I would like to thank Dave Checkley, Peter Monk, Stuart Hesletine, and Graham Coates for the use of their underground photographs taken in the Grotte Chevalier, the Grotte Annette, the Guiers Vif, the Trou du Glaz, and the Guiers Mort, and also for their company in those caves.
 I would also like to thank John Sellers and Peter Schuller for the use of their photographs, and a number of correspondents who have been kind enough to comment constructively on the route descriptions.
 Finally, I would like to thank my wife, Mary Carlisle, to whom this web site is dedicated, who has been the perfect companion on our walks, and who loves the area as much as I do.

 John Gardner owns the copyright in the computer files that comprise this publication.